-This one is really a “how NOT to” post, which is of utmost importance when it comes to baking with coconut flour, my favorite grain-free flour to recommend as we explore grain-free baking this week.
+This one is really a “how NOT to” post, which is of utmost importance when it comes to baking with coconut flour (use the code STEWARDSHIP for 10% off at that site!), my favorite grain-free flour to recommend as we explore grain-free baking this week.

 The NOT starts with a great foodie story: A real food success, followed by a sad, sad failure.

 Some friends visited our house a while back and I served the family one of our favorite breakfasts, grain-free pumpkin pancakes.
 That recipe is so versatile that it works out great with whole wheat flour, sourdough, any gluten-free flour you want and even almond flour and coconut flour.
 I made it grain-free that day.

 My friend reflected on breakfast later in the day, saying, “I usually eat so many pancakes that I feel awful afterward, and it’s really like I just can’t stop.
 That didn’t happen with the pancakes this morning…it’s not that they weren’t delicious, but maybe that I had more willpower.”

 We discussed how that might lend some credence to reports of wheat (and sugar for that matter) having an addictive quality, and she wondered if she should experiment with a gluten-free or grain-free diet.

 When they left to return home, I pushed a bag of coconut flour from my storage into her hands, telling her that it would be the easiest way to try a few grain-free recipes – like those pancakes.